 2. Why I would never drive in India

-I’ve only been to Pune and Mumbai in Maharashtra but I’ve witnessed how driving or riding a vehicle (and depending your life on your driver’s hands) will keep you on the edge of your seat.
+As I write this, I’ve only been to Pune and Mumbai in Maharashtra but I’ve witnessed how driving or riding a vehicle (and depending your life on your driver’s hands) will keep you on the edge of your seat.
 It’s like watching an action movie, but this time, you’re part of the scene.
 A traffic enforcer probably doesn’t exist in India, where traffic lanes and traffic rules, if there’s such, seem to be disregarded.

 Horn is blown as a weapon when the driver wishes to disperse anything on its way.
 Or when the driver is doing a stunt of passing through the oncoming lane even when oncoming vehicles are heading right at you, and shifting to the proper lane at the last minute when you are close to collision and a heart attack.

 On a lighter note, I’ve observed that many auto rickshaws in Mumbai are already using CNG as fuel.
-That’s a cleaner fuel compared with the diesel-run tricycles we have in the Philippines.
+That's a cleaner fuel compared with the diesel-run tricycles we have in the Philippines.
+(Updated: A year after my work-related Mumbai trip, I went back to India, this time in Rajasthan, to explore more of India as a tourist.
+Somehow, my impression of rickshaw driving in India changed when I took a tuk tuk tour of Jaipur and found a friendly and safe local driver.)

 Traffic jam is an opportunity for "bus photography" (taking pictures while in a bus)